 Phone: (215) 735-1116

-Looking for a worldly experience with your wine?
+Looking for a worldly experience with your wine in Philadelphia?
 Check out Jet Wine Bar.
 This local bar offers wine selections from all over the world, so you’ll be able to get a taste from plenty of cultures.
 This bar is perfect for a night out or a relaxing drink due to its sleek and refined interior.

 We recommend stopping by for happy hour at Jet Wine Bar from 5 p.m. to 7 p.m. every day of the week.
 Specials include but are not limited to $5 house wines, $5 cocktail of the day, $3 Kenzinger, and $5 nachos!